China–United States relations: Technological transfers and associated issues

+In August 2026, it was reported that the US would ask countries involved in its technology partnerships to choose between US and China-led initiatives.

-China's alleged access to U.S. tech
+China's alleged unauthorized access to US tech

-China has reportedly gained access to classified U.S. military technology on multiple occasions, according to U.S. media and intelligence sources.
-In the early 1990s, U.S. officials alleged that China obtained American-made Stinger missiles through Pakistan, which had originally received them for distribution to Afghan Mujahideen during the Soviet–Afghan War.
+China has reportedly gained access to classified US military technology on multiple occasions, according to US media and intelligence sources.
+In the early 1990s, US officials alleged that China obtained American-made Stinger missiles through Pakistan, which had originally received them for distribution to Afghan Mujahideen during the Soviet–Afghan War.
 The acquisition was believed to have enabled China to reverse-engineer the technology or develop electronic countermeasures.
-In 2011, following the U.S. raid that killed Osama bin Laden, China was suspected of examining the wreckage of a stealth-modified Black Hawk helicopter that crashed during the operation.
-While U.S. forces attempted to destroy the aircraft with explosives, the tail section—featuring an unusually advanced design—remained largely intact, having landed on a wall surrounding the compound.
+In 2011, following the US raid that killed Osama bin Laden, China was suspected of examining the wreckage of a stealth-modified Black Hawk helicopter that crashed during the operation.
+While US forces attempted to destroy the aircraft with explosives, the tail section—featuring an unusually advanced design—remained largely intact, having landed on a wall surrounding the compound.
 Pakistan reportedly removed the tail and, amid heightened diplomatic tensions, allowed China to study it before returning it to the United States after several weeks.
-Reports citing U.S. sources suggested that Chinese officials had "probably" examined the remains.
+Reports citing US sources suggested that Chinese officials had "probably" examined the remains.
 Analysts noted the incident highlighted China's close defense ties with Pakistan.
-Former U.S. counter-terrorism advisor Richard Clarke stated that any U.S. stealth technology shared by Pakistan to China would have been perceived as a "welcome gift" by Beijing.
+Former US counter-terrorism advisor Richard Clarke stated that any US stealth technology shared by Pakistan to China would have been perceived as a "welcome gift" by Beijing.
 In 2021, a stealth variant of China's Z-20 helicopter, described by observers as a "Black Hawk clone", was revealed in concept form.